stream-labs/desktop/docs/README.md

 ```

 ## Reducing response body
-By default if response returns resources with `"_type": "HELPER"` Streamlabs-OBS
+By default if the response returns resources with `"_type": "HELPER"`,
-will attach some data by calling `getModel()` method of resource.
+Streamlabs-OBS will attach some data by calling `getModel()` method of resource.
-To disable that use `compactMode` parameter in JSON-RPC request:
+To disable that behavior, use the `compactMode` parameter in JSON-RPC request:

-request
+### Request
 ```
 {
     "jsonrpc": "2.0",